 Upon the successful installation of SmartHub, a web browser will likely have auto-launched and directed you to the SmartHub Setup Wizard.
-To manually access the SmartHub Setup Wizard, you may access it at “localhost/smarthub/setupwizard.aspx” or “http://[SmartHub IP]/smarthub/login.aspx” via a web browser.
+If this did not happen or you need to manually access the SmartHub Setup Wizard, you may access it at “localhost/smarthub/setupwizard.aspx” or “http://[SmartHub IP]/smarthub/login.aspx” via a web browser.

-On the SmartHub Setup Wizard welcome page, click Next.
+From the SmartHub Setup Wizard welcome page, click Next to begin the process.

-At the Login page, provide an IP Address along with a Username/Password.
+At the Login configuration page, you will be asked to provide an IP Address along with a Username/Password.

 If you are registering your SmartHub to Appspace Cloud, you will need to obtain a registration link from the Downloads page of your Appspace Cloud account.
 You will find this link at the top of the Downloads page.
 Use that link along with your Appspace Cloud credentials for the setup wizard and click Next to continue.

-Provide a name for identification purposes within Appspace, and click Next to continue.
+Provide a name for management and identification purposes within Appspace.
+Click Next to continue.

 When completed, the wizard will display a confirmation message with the Registration Status: Activated.
 You may also see a summary of the number of SmartHub licenses remaining in your account.
 Click the Finished button to continue.